wunderio/silta/docs/silta-examples.md

 ```

 ## Enabling private files for drupal
-There's a pre-built mount template or private file in silta, you have to enable it
+There is a pre-built mount template for drupal private file storage in silta, you just have to enable it
 ```yaml
 mounts:
   private-files: